-(a) Statement of profit or loss for the year ended 30 April 2020.
-(10 marks) (b) Statement of financial position as at 30 April 2020.
-(10 marks) (Total: 20 marks) QUES TION FIVE and the second s (a) Distinguish between the terms "accumulated fund" and "capital".
-(4 marks) (b) Explain five accounting concepts.
-(5 marks) (c) Outline three possible external sources of government revenue.
-(3 marks) (d) Explain two benefits and two challenges of using the accrual basis of accounting in the public sector or.
-(8 marks) (Total: 20 marks) match/ ebnotes.co.
+(10 marks) Statement of profit or loss for the year ended 30 April 2020.
+(10 marks) Statement of financial position as at 30 April 2020. (b) (Total: 20 marks) QUESTION FIVE Distinguish between the terms "accumulated fund" and "capital".
+(4 marks) (5 marks) (b) Explain five accounting concepts. (c) Outline three possible external sources of government revenue.
+(3 marks) (d) Explain two benefits and two challenges of using the accrual basis of accounting in the public sector.
+(8 marks) (Total: 20 marks)